Design and Scientific Prospects of the POLAR-2 Mission: Instrument Design

-The primary goal of the LPD is to achieve soft X-ray polarization measurement of GRBs in the 2–10~keV energy range.
-The main detector material is gas, a mixture of helium (He) and dimethyl ether (DME).
-The measurement of the track of photoelectrons, which are related to the polarization status of the incident X-rays, is utilized using the principle where incident X-rays interact with gas through the photoelectric effect.
-LPD detector modular unit mainly consists of a gas chamber, Gas-based Micro-Channel Panel (GMCP), and a multi-pixel ASIC chip Topmetal-L \cite{2025JInst..20P7009A}.
-The LPD contains three modules, each with three detector modular units, for a total of nine gas detector units.
-The total polarization detection area of LPD is approximately 30 cm\textsuperscript{2}, with a field of view of about $90^\circ\times90^\circ$ \cite{Yi:2024keb}.
-LPD's implementation will allow to achieve the first large-field-of-view survey of soft X-ray polarization in the 2--10~keV range.
+The primary goal of the LPD is to measure the soft X-ray polarization of GRBs in the 2–10 keV energy range.
+The main detector material is a gas mixture of helium (He) and dimethyl ether (DME).
+The measurement relies on tracking photoelectrons generated when incident X-rays interact with the gas through the photoelectric effect, as their emission directions carry information about the polarization state of the incoming photons.
+Each LPD detector modular unit consists of a gas chamber, a Gas-based Micro-Channel Panel (GMCP), and a multi-pixel ASIC chip, Topmetal-L \cite{2025JInst..20P7009A}.
+The LPD detector, shown in Figure \ref{fig:lpd}, comprises three LPD detector modules, and each module contains three Gas Micro-Channel Panel Detector (GMPD) units \cite{Feng,Feng2} along with a dedicated readout electronics system, resulting in a total of nine gas detector units.
+The total polarization-sensitive detection area of the LPD is approximately $30\,\mathrm{cm^2}$, with a field of view of about $90^\circ\times90^\circ$ \cite{Yi:2024keb}.
+The implementation of LPD will enable the first wide-field survey of soft X-ray polarization in the 2–10 keV range.